 Traditionally, you’d buy an asset at the bid price to open your trade.
 You’d then wait for the market to rise enough to earn a profit, and then sell your asset back to the market at the ask price to close out the position.
 Modern trading technology, though, means you can also sell to open a trade and speculate on falling prices.
 We’ll cover this in more detail in the next lesson.

 A long position is another way of describing the act of buying a market.
 It’s the more conventional position that most investors take, out of a belief that an asset will increase in value over time, and they can sell it back to the market for a profit later.

 Your return from a long position will depend on how far the market rises.
 If the price of the market falls instead, you’ll make a loss.

 Being long can either refer to the outright ownership of an asset, or a speculative position using derivatives.
-When you ‘buy’ via a derivative, such as a CFD or spread bet, you’ll never own the physical underlying, but you have a bullish attitude toward its price.
+When you ‘buy’ via a derivative, such as a CFD, you’ll never own the physical underlying, but you have a bullish attitude toward its price.